edenreich/turbo-datatables-vuejs-components/README.md

 For server-side solution please take a look at **[turbo-datatables-response](https://github.com/edenreich/turbo-datatables-response)** NPM package.

-> In general the datatable will make an ajax request to the given url and expects a JSON response in the following format:
+> In general the datatable will make an ajax request to the given url and will expect a JSON response in the following format:
 ```javascript
 {
   "columns": [